rosewarnedm/satAIre/README.md

 ![](assets/Keir_U_turn.jpg)

-We all respect a leader who can stay on a principled course despite the buffeting of events.
+We all respect a leader who can stay on a straight course despite the buffeting of events.
 Keir ain't one of those beasts...

 ## December 29 2025